 - A single act of designating Texas as a military residence did not establish jurisdiction.

 - Moving to Texas unilaterally and acquiring property did not establish jurisdiction.

 - Corporate functions performed abroad while serving as a manager for a Texas-based company did not establish jurisdiction over the non-resident spouse.

 - Attendance at a business convention in Texas nine to ten years prior was insufficient to establish jurisdiction.

 Call Our Schertz Divorce Lawyers

-If you’re ready to take the next step, contact our Schertz divorce lawyers to schedule a confidential consultation.
-Soyars & Morgan Law will take a deep dive into your case, discuss your concerns and provide answers to any pressing questions you may have about the divorce process.
+Our team at Soyars & Morgan Law will investigate your case in detail, discuss your concerns, and respond to any pressing questions you may have about the divorce procedure.

 Our downtown San Antonio offices are conveniently located for in-person meetings.
 Prefer virtual communication with us?
 We are happy to “meet” with you via phone or videoconference.